billybierlein/NXT-Wound-Care/replit.md

-✓ Implemented useEffect for dialog opening to ensure commission rates get set properly for sales rep users ✓ Updated navigation bar to show only user's name in dropdown instead of email for cleaner interface ✓ Removed redundant name/email text display next to dropdown, consolidated into single user dropdown button ✓ Fixed frontend routing issue preventing sales reps from accessing provider and referral source pages ✓ Removed AdminRoute restrictions from manage-providers and manage-referral-sources routes ✓ Sales reps can now access Providers and Referral Sources pages through navigation
+✓ Implemented useEffect for dialog opening to ensure commission rates get set properly for sales rep users ✓ Updated navigation bar to show only user's name in dropdown instead of email for cleaner interface ✓ Removed redundant name/email text display next to dropdown, consolidated into single user dropdown button ✓ Removed contextual help tooltips feature from all forms and backend endpoints ✓ Cleaned up all related contextual help imports, components, and API routes ✓ Simplified Add Patient form and other forms by removing help button integrations ✓ Fixed frontend routing issue preventing sales reps from accessing provider and referral source pages ✓ Removed AdminRoute restrictions from manage-providers and manage-referral-sources routes ✓ Sales reps can now access Providers and Referral Sources pages through navigation